-Village Governance YKAN, the Community Empowerment and Village Office (DPMK) of Berau Regency and the Village Innovation Studio Foundation successfully delivered the second and third classes of the Village Vigilance Academy capacity-building program.
+Village Governance YKAN, the Community Empowerment and Village Office (DPMK) of Berau Regency and the Village Innovation Studio Foundation successfully delivered the second and third classes of Akademi Kampung SIGAP capacity-building.
 The second class provided information and advice on Village-Owned Enterprises (BUMdes) to 27 villages and guidance on governance to 32 villages in Berau Regency.
 The academy's third class provided the same content, respectively, to 22 villages and 25 villages in the regency and a further six villages in Kutai Timur Regency.